ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 MUST be checked against the authorization rules that can be determined with the access token.
 The resource server
 MUST check for every request if the access token is still valid.
+If the token has expired, the resource server MUST remove it.
 Incoming CoAP requests that are not authorized with respect to any access token that is associated with the client MUST be rejected by the resource server with 4.01 response.
 The response